-Good restful sleep is something everyone can appreciate.
-A luxurious pillow that spares no expense in supporting your precious 5 lb. head every night is worth having!
+Good restful sleep is something we all can appreciate.
+A good pillow that comfortably supports your precious 5 lb. head every night is a luxury worth having!
 You spend a third of your life in bed after all.

 The hotel industry knows what kind of luxury pillows their customers expect.